go-acme/tencentclouddnspod/readme.md

-## DNS Pod Fork
+## Tencent DNS Pod Fork

-This fork is made for lego of [tencentcloud/dnspod](https://github.com/TencentCloud/tencentcloud-sdk-go/tree/master/tencentcloud/dnspod), and contains no other changes to the original code than the module name and method signatures.
+This fork is made for lego of [tencentcloud/dnspod](https://github.com/TencentCloud/tencentcloud-sdk-go/tree/HEAD/tencentcloud/dnspod), and contains no other changes to the original code than the module name and method signatures.

 This is a special fork: the methods of the structure `Client` are converted to functions which use `Client` as a parameter.